lake-wg/authz/draft-selander-ace-ake-authz.md

 Since the device identity is exchanged during the EDHOC handshake, and the certificate of the device is communicated to the authenticator as part of the Voucher Response message, there is no need to transport the device identity in OSCORE messages.
 The authenticator playing the role of the {{RFC9031}} JRC obtains the device identity from the execution of the authorization protocol.

-### Message 4
+### Flight 4

-Message 4 is the OSCORE response carrying CoJP response message.
+Flight 4 is the OSCORE response carrying CoJP response message.
 The message is processed as specified in Section 8.4.2. of {{RFC9031}}.

 --- fluff